 Finding the perfect preschool for your child can seem like a daunting task…

-What makes an authentic Montessori preschool?
+What makes up an authentic Montessori preschool?

 When considering a Montessori preschool, it can be challenging to ensure that the school truly embodies authentic Montessori principles.